ignite/cli/docs/docs/07-cli.md

 **Synopsis**

-Commands in this namespace let you to build, initialize, and start your blockchain node locally for development purposes.
+Commands in this namespace let you build, initialize, and start your blockchain node locally for development purposes.

 To run these commands you should be inside the project's directory so that